Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

-In particular the proposition is true for the kinetic order $\bv_1=\be(\mmI_1)$.
-The first part of (ii) guarantees that all coefficients in the polynomial expression of the determinant $\det(J_c(\widetilde{f}_{\kappa,\bv_2}))$ have the same sign or are zero (Proposition~\ref{det-criterion}) and hence, by Lemma~\ref{support}(ii), this property is preserved for all kinetic orders $\bw$ with $\mmI(\bw)\preceq \mmI_2$.
-The second part of (ii) ensures that at least one term is non-zero for all $\bw$ with $\mmI_1\preceq \mmI(\bw)$.
+In particular the proposition is true for the kinetic order $V_1=V(Z_1)$.
+The first part of (ii) guarantees that all coefficients in the polynomial expression of the determinant $\det(J_c(\widetilde{f}_{\kappa,V_2}))$ have the same sign or are zero for all $V_2$ such that $Z(V_2)=Z_2$.
+Hence, by Lemma~\ref{support}(ii), this property is preserved for all kinetic orders $W$ with $Z(W)\preceq Z_2$.
+The second part of (ii) ensures that at least one term is non-zero for all $W$ with $Z_1\preceq Z(W)$.

-A natural choice for the smaller influence specification $\mmI_1$ is in many contexts the complex dependent influence specification $\mmI_{\mmC}$ given by the kinetic order $\by$.
+A natural choice for the smaller influence specification $Z_1$ is in many contexts the complex dependent influence specification $Z_{\mmC}$ given by the kinetic order $Y$.
 Corollary~\ref{openpos3} and the discussion above also imply the following corollary.